pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`particle_systems`

-This Python code demonstrates the concept of Particle Systems using the Arcade library.
-Particle systems are used to create visual effects like fire, smoke, explosions, etc., by creating and controlling a large number of small particles.
-In this code, different types of emitters and particles are created to showcase various effects such as burst emissions, interval emissions, particle lifetimes, velocities, textures, and more.
-Each emitter generates particles based on specific settings, resulting in diverse visual effects within the game window.
-The code provides a comprehensive example of how to implement and control particle systems in a game using the Arcade library.
+This Python code illustrates how to use Particle Systems using the Arcade library - demonstrating the use Emitter and Particle classes to create varied effects.
+The example demonstrated creates a series of different particle emitters, with each variation differing slightly from the previous through changes in settings.
+These diverse emitters include random particle textures, velocity changes, fading particles, etc. To display these particle effects various emitter functions have been defined, with each function generating a different particle effect.
+In addition, the script creates a window using the Arcade library's Window class, and the movement and update of these particle systems are controlled by the overriden methods within the custom MyGame class.
+This example provides a rich display of the potential applications of particle systems in Python-based game development.

 performance_statistics.py
 -------------------------